VMS Flexy 5K Slow: Long open time CA glue!

 What's the shelf life of the glue?

-Old formula (oval bottle): Opened bottle can last 12-16 months and more (if stored in the fridge, opaque box).
+Old formula (oval bottle, round bottle without pin in cap): Opened bottle can last 12-16 months and more (if stored in the fridge, opaque box).
 Unopened bottle will be good for 16-24 months and more, provided it's stored in temperature below 10 °C or lower (fridge, opaque box).
 Glue can be refrigerated but can't be frozen.
 Shelf life very much depends on usage, that is how often you open and use the glue so the figures given will vary.
 Storage in temperatures higher than 15 °C and sunlight will decrease the shelf life.

-New formula (round bottle): Opened bottle can last 12-24 months and more (if stored in the fridge, opaque box).
+New formula (round bottle with pin in cap): Opened bottle can last 12-24 months and more (if stored in the fridge, opaque box).
 Unopened bottle will be good for 24-36 months and more, provided it's stored in temperature below 10 °C or lower (fridge, opaque box).
 Glue can be refrigerated but can't be frozen.
 Shelf life very much depends on usage, that is how often you open and use the glue so the figures given will vary.
 Storage in temperatures higher than 15 °C and sunlight will decrease the shelf life.

 My glue bottle contents seem low?